 - Measurement of the frequency response of the transmission system (optical transmitter and receiver with about 2 km of fiber).
 Variations on a frequency scale comparable with natural spectral lines should be less than in the VLA waveguide, i.e. less than 0.1 dB peak-to-peak.
 Similar measurements including as much of the full analog signal path as possible should also be made. - Measurement of the phase variation introduced in a frequency of about 2 GHz by transmission over 2 km of fiber.
-If a tunable reference frequency used, is the reference received at the antenna end stable enough in phase when multiplied up to 360 GHz for the first LO?
-If not, what kind of filtering is required or is a fixed frequency necessary? - If two reference frequencies are transmitted over the same fiber using the same transmitter and receiver, what relationships between the frequencies result in intermodulation that would be a problem in the LO system?

-- In measuring the round-trip phase of a reference frequency over fiber link, which of the three methods suggested in section 3.3 for separating the signals traveling in the two directions gives the best results?
-The tests should be made under conditions of varying temperature to simulate real conditions, and the accuracy of the technique determined. - A prototype IF filtering scheme like the one in Fig. 3 should be set up and tested for rejection of unwanted responses and the presence of LO harmonics or intermodulation products within the signal bands.
-How does this scheme compare with the use of a sideband-separating mixer with 90° phase switching or LO offsets to enhance the image rejection? - Studies of lag and FX correlator designs including the necessary custom chips are required to enable a choice between the two systems to be made.
+If a tunable reference frequency used, is the reference received at the antenna stable enough in phase when multiplied up to 360 GHz for the first LO?
+If not, what kind of filtering is required or is a fixed frequency necessary? - Investigation of transmission of two reference frequencies over the same fiber using the same transmitter and receiver.
+What relationships between the frequencies result in intermodulation that would be a problem in the LO system? - Comparison of the three methods suggested in section 4.3 for measuring the round-trip phase of a reference frequency over the fiber link.
+Which one gives the best separation of the signals traveling in the two directions?
+The tests should be made under conditions of varying temperature to simulate real conditions, and the accuracy of the technique determined. - Testing of a prototype first LO system like that in Fig. 4.
+Is the phase noise low enough at the highest frequencies?
+Should the YIG oscillator be replaced by a higher frequency Gunn oscillator? - Testing of a prototype IF filtering scheme, like the one in Fig. 3, for rejection of unwanted responses and the presence of LO harmonics or intermodulation products within the signal bands.
+How does this scheme compare with the use of a sideband-separating mixer with 90° phase switching, or LO offsets, to enhance the image rejection? - Measurement of gain variation with temperature and power supply voltage for front end and IF components.
+This will provide data for estimation of temperature stability, beam switching rate and other parameters required in total power observations. - Studies of lag and FX correlator designs including the necessary custom chips to enable a choice between the two systems to be made.